alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Configure the Network Policy Server

-1. Connect to NPS Server using Microsoft Remote desktop, the same procedure as for SHMDC1/SHMDC2, but using the private IP address for SHMNPS VM, which is found in the `RG_SHM_NPS` resource group.
-The Username and Password is the same as for SHMDC1 and SHMDC2.
+1. Connect to NPS Server using Microsoft Remote desktop, using the same procedure as for SHMDC1/SHMDC2, but using the private IP address for SHMNPS VM, which is found in the `RG_SHM_NPS` resource group.
+   - **NOTE:** The Username and Password is the same as for SHMDC1 and SHMDC2, but you must log in as a **domain** user rather than a local user (i.e. use `atiadmin@<full-domain>` rather than just `atiadmin`).

 2. On the Azure portal navigate to the `RG_DSG_ARTIFACTS` resource group and then the `dsg<shmid>artifacts` storage account.
 Click on `Files` and then the `scripts` fileshare.